robbiew/enigma-bbs-newscan/README.md

 ### Configuration Art (`CNEWSCAN.ANS`)

 - Copy the provided `CNEWSCAN.ANS` file from the `art/` directory to your ENiGMA½ art directory.
+Or, make your own!

 ## File Structure